rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 This C# framework serves as the primary, feature-rich **reference implementation** of the engine's core C# interfaces (e.g., `IEngine`, `IScene`, `INode`).
 Its main purpose is to provide a very high-level API for game developers, abstracting the complexity of the Piece.Core (C++) and enabling rapid development for PC platforms (Windows, Linux).

 By implementing a shared interface contract, it allows tools like the Visual Editor to remain decoupled from the concrete implementation.
-This ensures that a different Piece.Framework (e.g., a C++/Lua backend for consoles) could be created in the future and still be managed by the same toolset, fulfilling the engine's core philosophy of modularity.
+This ensures that a different Piece.Framework (e.g., a C++/Lua low-level implementation for consoles) could be created in the future and still be managed by the same toolset, fulfilling the engine's core philosophy of modularity.

 Its objective is to provide an accessible and powerful high-level API for game developers, with features and capabilities supporting both 2D and 3D development.